Dry January: Where to Find the Best Non-Alcoholic Cocktails in Asheville

 Location: 121 Biltmore Avenue, Asheville

-2. Unwind or Wind Up at The Times Bar & Coffee Shop
+2. The Times Bar & Coffee Shop

 The Times Bar & Coffee Shop spends the daytime hours slinging lattes and other fun coffee drinks and the nighttime as a hopping bar, but there’s lots of crossover, meaning that many of the drinks that are zero proof are also available in the evening – perfect for if your friends are jonesing for a big night out and you want to be awake and alert as the designated driver.